Stephen Kinnock: Political career

+Kinnock stated in November 2024 that he would vote in favour of legislation on assisted dying.
+He said the bill introduced by Kim Leadbeater was the ‘compassionate thing’ to do, and insisted that it would not increase costs for the NHS, a direct contradiction of his own Secretary of State, Wes Streeting.
+Kinnock served on the committee examining the legislation.

 Personal life

-His father, Neil Kinnock, is a former Leader of the Labour Party and was also a European Commissioner and Vice President of the European Commission.
+His father, Neil Kinnock, is a former Leader of the Labour Party and was also a European commissioner and Vice President of the European Commission.
 His mother, Glenys Kinnock, formerly served as a Labour Party Member of the European Parliament (MEP).

 In 1996, Kinnock married Helle Thorning-Schmidt, who later became Prime Minister of Denmark.
 They met when both attended the College of Europe.
 The couple have two children, including a child who came out as transgender and non-binary in 2022, aged 22.
 Their grandfather Neil Kinnock spoke of his pride after his grandchild came out as transgender.

 Kinnock is an honorary associate of the National Secular Society.

 When his father was created a Life peer in 2005 as Baron Kinnock of Bedwellty, Kinnock was granted the prefix The Honourable as the son of a baron.